 It seems everywhere around the world, we have less and less time and so when employers are reading CVs the last thing that they want is to be sifting through a whole three-page novel about your employment history.
 This could never be more the case than in Spain.
 Spain’s job market is highly competitive with youth unemployment being at around 40%.
 This does not mean that there are not jobs out there, in fact, if you are native English speaker (or German, French and Italian to a smaller extent) then finding a job should be relatively easy as there is a huge demand for the teaching of languages.
 That said, it is still important to try and keep your CV as to the point as possible.
 No matter how clever and wonderful you are, remember the employer will only really read the first page.
 So keep it simple and use headings and bullet points clearly.

-Coffee with a shot of baileys perhaps, can help the processs seem more fun
+Coffee with a shot of Bailey's perhaps can help the process seem more fun

 Where to apply